 The University of Kentucky Hospital and the VA Medical Center provide facilities and resources to include the following: clinical immunology laboratory, Nuclear Medicine, Diagnostic Radiology and facilities for joint imaging, including CT, MRI, and ultrasound.
 Other resources include bone densitometry, rehabilitation services with both physical and occupational therapy, electrophysiology lab (EMG/NCV), pathology laboratory, and numerous research labs.

-The UK Healthcare's new Pavilion A is a 1.2 million square foot building with a 569-bed capacity that includes 8 state-of-the art Intensive and Coronary Care Units.
-Last year, 4105 patients were admitted to the general medicine services.
-There are inpatient services for all the surgical subspecialties, for Pediatrics, and for Obstetrics and Gynecology in addition to those for Internal Medicine on UK's campus.
-In 2016 there were approximately 108,000 outpatient visits at the Trauma and Emergency Center.
+The UK Healthcare's new Pavilion A is a 1.2 million square foot facility with a 569-bed capacity that includes 8 state-of-the art Intensive and Coronary Care Units.
+Last year, 15,000 patients were discharged from medicine services and there were approximately 112,000 visits in the emergency room.
+There are inpatient services for all the surgical subspecialties, Pediatrics, and for Obstetrics and Gynecology in addition to those for Internal Medicine on UK's campus.
 The hospital is the site of a Magnetic Resonance Imaging Facility, capable of the latest in structural and spectroscopic MRI analysis.
 A Gamma Knife Facility affords neurosurgery patients access to the newest techniques for intracranial disease.
 There are separate intensive care units for Pediatrics, Neonatalogy, Cardiothoracic Surgery, Neurosurgery and General Surgery, as well as the only Level 1 Trauma Center for central and eastern Kentucky.
 An NIH-funded Clinical Research Center facilitates the inpatient clinical research programs of College faculty.
 Kidney, lung, heart, and liver transplant procedures are performed in the University Hospital.
 More information is available at http://www.ukhealthcare.uky.edu/home/.

 The Lexington Veterans Administration Medical Center